 OLO PHARMACEUTICALS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Olo Inc. - OLO

-NEW ORLEANS, Oct.
-7, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 28, 2022 to file lead plaintiff applications in a securities class action lawsuit against Olo Inc. OLO, if they purchased the Company's shares between August 11, 2021 and August 11, 2022, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 28, 2022 to file lead plaintiff applications in a securities class action lawsuit against Olo Inc. (NYSE: OLO), if they purchased the Company’s shares between August 11, 2021 and August 11, 2022, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help